Fact-checked by the Smart Insurance 101 editorial team

 What to Watch Out For

 Naming only one beneficiary without a contingent (secondary) beneficiary is a common oversight.
-If your primary beneficiary dies before you, and there is no contingent beneficiary named, the death benefit may go directly to your estate — subject to probate, creditors, and delays.
+Without a contingent beneficiary, if your primary beneficiary dies before you, the death benefit may go directly to your estate, subject to probate, creditors, and delays.
 Always name at least one contingent beneficiary.

-If your children are minors, do not name them directly as beneficiaries.
+Do not name minor children directly as beneficiaries.
 Insurance companies cannot pay death benefits directly to minors.
-Instead, name a trusted adult as custodian under the Uniform Transfers to Minors Act (UTMA), or establish a trust and name it as beneficiary — then designate a trustee to manage the funds.
+Instead, name a trusted adult as custodian under the Uniform Transfers to Minors Act (UTMA), or establish a trust and name it as beneficiary, then designate a trustee to manage the funds.

 Step 5: Who Owns the Term Life Insurance Policy During and After Divorce?

-The policy owner — the person who pays the premiums and holds contractual rights — controls the term life insurance policy.
-In a divorce, ownership is a separate legal question from the beneficiary designation, and it can be negotiated, transferred, or assigned as part of the settlement.
+The policy owner, the person who pays the premiums and holds contractual rights, controls the term life insurance policy.
+Ownership is a separate legal question from the beneficiary designation, and it can be negotiated, transferred, or assigned as part of the settlement.

 How Ownership Works in a Divorce Settlement

-If you purchased the policy yourself and pay the premiums, you are typically the owner.
-But if the policy was purchased on your spouse’s life with you as owner — or if premiums were paid from joint marital funds — the policy may be considered marital property subject to division.
+Policies purchased individually with personal funds typically belong to the buyer.
+But when a policy was purchased on one spouse’s life with the other as owner, or when premiums were paid from joint marital funds, the policy may be considered marital property subject to division.

-Term life insurance policies have no cash value, so they are generally not divided like financial accounts.
-Instead, one spouse typically retains ownership while the other may be assigned rights through the divorce decree.
-An absolute assignment form filed with the insurer can transfer ownership from one spouse to another — a step that requires both parties to agree and the insurer to acknowledge the transfer.
+Because term life insurance has no cash value, courts generally don’t divide it the way they would a brokerage account or a whole life policy.
+Instead, one spouse typically retains ownership while the divorce decree may assign specific rights.
+An absolute assignment form filed with the insurer can transfer ownership from one spouse to another, a step that requires both parties to agree and the insurer to acknowledge the transfer.

 What to Watch Out For

-If your ex-spouse owns a policy on your life, they retain the right to cancel it at any time — even if you are paying the premiums.
+Here is a real limitation worth understanding: if your ex-spouse owns a policy on your life, they retain the right to cancel it at any time, even if you are paying the premiums.
+They could let it lapse, change the beneficiary to someone else entirely, or simply stop paying without your knowledge.
 To protect yourself, negotiate in your divorce settlement to have ownership transferred to you, or secure your own separate policy.
 You can review different types of insurance and their benefits to better understand your coverage options going forward.

 Step 6: Should I Keep, Cancel, or Replace My Term Life Policy After Divorce?